Cognitive Behaviors that Enable Self-Improving Reasoners, or, Four Habits of Highly Effective STaRs

 \section{Acknowledgments}

-We would like to thank Charlie Snell, Eric Zelikman, Archit Sharma, Rafael Rafailov, Alex Havrilla, Ulyana Piterburg, Chase Blagden and Dimitris Papailiopoulos for their discussions and support.
+We would like to thank Charlie Snell, Eric Zelikman, Archit Sharma, Rafael Rafailov, Alex Havrilla, Ulyana Piterburg, Chase Blagden, Dimitris Papailiopoulos, and Jan-Philipp Fränken for their discussions and support.
 KG was supported by an HAI-SAP Grant and an NSF Expeditions grant; AS was supported by the NSF GRFP Fellowship.
 Compute for this work was provided by Synthlabs, Stanford Marlowe and the Toyota Research Institute (TRI).